 Just remember.
 Always wind on before adjusting the shutter speed and everything will be alright.

 Well that about does it.
-Samples below.
+Samples below and here is an ongoing album.
 Happy shooting.